kheller18/data-structures-algorithms/questions/agile.md

     + RTC Jazz, etc.

 30. Explain TimeBoxing in Scrum.
-    + Timeboxing is an important time management technique or tool that is used to limit the amount of time that is being spent to complete a task.
+    + `Timeboxing`: is an important time management technique or tool that is used to limit the amount of time that is being spent to complete a task.
 It simply allows a fixed unit of time for each and every task and this unit is known as a time box.
 The maximum length of the time box is 15 minutes.
 It not only helps to improve focus but also results in an increase in productivity.
 There are some events in Scrum and all these events are timeboxed which means all these events are allotted with a maximum and fixed unit of time for the task.
 The events that are time-boxed are listed below:
       + Sprint
       + Sprint Planning
       + Daily Scrum